ossillate-inc/packj/README.md

 - To perform API analysis, the package is downloaded from the registry using their APIs into a temp dir.
 Then, packj performs static code analysis to detect API usage.
 API analysis is based on [MalOSS](https://github.com/osssanitizer/maloss), a research project from our group at Georgia Tech.
 - Vulnerabilities (CVEs) are checked by pulling info from OSV database at [OSV](https://osv.dev)
 - Python PyPI and NPM package downloads are fetched from [pypistats](https://pypistats.org) and [npmjs](https://api.npmjs.org/downloads)
+- Dynamic analysis is performed by installing the package under `strace` tool, which uses `ptrace` system calls underneath.
 - All risks detected are aggregated and reported

 # Risky attributes #